 Scope 3 emissions are indirect greenhouse gas emissions over which Bunzl has no direct control.
-In 2021 we will also work to understand and then develop an approach to address the carbon emissions of our supply chains and other scope 3 emissions and prioritise where we have the greatest opportunities to influence reduction of those emissions.
+In 2022 we will set a target to address the carbon emissions of our supply chains and other scope 3 emissions and prioritise where we have the greatest opportunities to influence those emissions.